 All About Water Recycling And Reuse - Recycled water and reclaimed water

-Even though there are concerns about how water recycling possibly hurts the environment, it has several significant benefits, and the most important is sustainability.
+Even though there are concerns about how water recycling possibly hurts the environment, it has several significant benefits, the most important being sustainability.

 Is recycled water safe to use?
 Why bother to use recycled water?
-Some countries or parts in the world where wastewater that goes through the drain – toilet flushing, yes – are being filtered and treated now until it has become as pure as spring water.
+In some countries or parts of the world, wastewater that goes through the drain – toilet flushing, yes – is filtered and treated until it becomes as pure as spring water.

-It probably sounds appalling, but, yes, recycled water is safe and tastes just like any other, like the ordinary drinking water, bottled or tap.
+It probably sounds appalling, but recycled water is safe and tastes like any other, like ordinary drinking water, bottled or tap.

 Here are facts to know about the safety of recycled water: